itsays-zqc/my-website/docs/examples/PIC/DirectionalCoupler/DirectionalCoupler.md

 <div class="text-justify">

 &emsp;&emsp;Subsequently, in Region 2, we define the materials required for the simulation.
-Here, we directly specify the refractive indices of Si (Silicon) and SiO2 (Silicon Dioxide) materials.
+Here, we specify the refractive indices of Si (Silicon) and SiO2 (Silicon Dioxide) materials.

 </div>